luk036/ellipsoid-method/ell-review.md

 The reputation of the ellipsoid method is negatively impacted by its perceived slower performance in solving large-scale convex problems when compared to the interior-point method.
 This perception is, however, an unfair one.
 In contrast to the interior-point method, the ellipsoid method does not require the explicit evaluation of all constraint functions.
 Instead, the method employs an ellipsoid as a search space and requires only a separation oracle that furnishes a _cutting plane_ (@sec:cutting_plane).
 This method is particularly well-suited to problems that involve a moderate number of design variables but have a large number of constraints, or even an infinite number of constraints.
 The method cannot exploit sparsity in the data, but the separation oracle can exploit structural properties of the problem.

 Despite decades of research into the ellipsoid method [@BGT81], the importance of the separation oracle is often overlooked.
 This article examines three specific applications: robust convex optimization, network optimization, and semidefinite programming.
 The effectiveness of separation oracles is assessed for each application.

+Beyond surveying oracle techniques, the article contributes original implementation methodology.
+These contributions include a split representation of the ellipsoid that lowers the per-iteration cost (@sec:search_space), parallel cuts for two-sided constraints (@sec:parallel_cut), a numerically stable factorized update and a floating-point stall guard (@sec:stable_ellipsoid, @sec:termination), the embedding of quantized constraints inside the oracle (@sec:discrete), and a cross-language benchmark against an interior-point solver (@sec:compare).
+The treatment is therefore both a review of how separation oracles are constructed and a practitioner's account of how the resulting method is made to work. @sec:cutting_plane establishes the cutting-plane framework, @sec:oracles surveys the oracles for robust, network, and matrix-inequality problems, and @sec:ellipsoid develops the ellipsoid update together with its numerical safeguards.

 Robust optimization incorporates parameter uncertainties into the optimization problem by analyzing the worst-case scenario.
 The objective is to find a solution that is both reliable and performs optimally under a range of possible parameter values within a specified set of uncertainties.
 A robust counterpart of a convex problem preserves its convexity, despite the number of constraints growing to infinity.
 This renders the ellipsoid method an excellent choice for addressing such problems.
 For further details, see @sec:robust.